 Customer update: From 1 July 2016 customers are no longer able to provide credit card details over the phone for application fee payments for Water Trades, payments should now be made securely via the Westpac PayWay website.

-- Trading of surface water and groundwater in all valleys commences 1 July 2016
+- Trading in all surface water, groundwater and unregulated valleys commences 1 July 2017

 When uploading allocation assignment forms, please follow the instructions below to avoid submitting duplicate applications:

 - Click on required form type to open file (see link below under forms)

 - Click open (a pdf file will be generated)

 This process should be repeated for each form to avoid duplicate applications (The reference number on the top right hand corner of the form is a unique number).